 The Saudi Aramco Group operates a nationwide distribution network of pipelines, bulk plants, air refuelling sites, and terminals that deliver crude oil, natural gas liquids ("NGLs"), natural gas and refined products throughout Saudi Arabia.
-In addition, the Saudi Aramco Group operates four crude terminals with a total storage capacity of 66.4 million barrels as at 31 December 2020, which contributes to its operational flexibility and supports supply reliability.
+The Saudi Aramco Group's network of pipelines is approximately 22,000 km in total length.
+The Saudi Aramco Group has proposed plans to increase the capacity of its 1,200 km East-West Crude Oil Pipeline from five million bpd to seven million bpd in 2021.
+In addition, the Saudi Aramco Group operates four crude terminals with a total storage capacity of 66.4 million barrels as at 31 December 2018, which contributes to it operational flexibility and supports supply reliability.